Florida Property Insurance Market

 • 2019: HB 7065 (Insurance Assignment Agreements)

-Following these historic legislative reforms to strengthen Florida’s insurance market, OIR has approved seventeen additional property & casualty insurers to enter Florida’s market.
+Following these historic legislative reforms to strengthen Florida’s insurance market, OIR has approved twenty-one additional property & casualty insurers to enter Florida’s market.
 Recently approved companies:

 Stand Insurance Exhange